mfolivas/aws-serverless-event-source/README.md

 # aws-serverless-event-source
-An event source project using event bridge.
+An event source project using event bridge where you get different parking tickets from different places.